kuroji-fusky/userscripts/README.md

-# Kuro's YouTube UserScripts
+# Kuro's UserScripts

-A collection of browser scripts I use specifically for YouTube
+A collection of browser scripts I use

-## Features I've written
+## Scripts I've concocted

+- YouTube
   - A channel inspector to get data with full banner and high quality avatar
   - Sanitize external links by replacing `youtube.com?redirect=`
+- Cloudflare
+  - WAF extractor from Cloudflare Dashboard